 Symptoms of Lyme Disease in Dogs

 As with other tick-borne infections, the common symptoms for Lyme disease can be very general, which means diagnosing the source can be quite difficult.
 Dogs suffering an infection from Lyme disease will experience recurrent lameness in either one or multiple limbs.

 - Inflammation of the lymph nodes

-In severe cases, Lyme disease can cause liver damage, heart complications, or other issues in the nervous system.
-In order to prevent permanent damage from occurring, make sure to treat the disease as soon as possible.
+In severe cases, Lyme disease can cause liver damage, heart complications, kidney failure, or other issues in the nervous system.
+In order to prevent permanent damage from occurring, make sure to treat the infection as soon as possible.

 Is Lyme Disease in Dogs Contagious?

 As your mind starts racing between different questions and concerns, you begin to wonder, “Is Lyme disease in dogs contagious?”While this condition can affect humans as well, the actual infection cannot be transmitted from one source to another.